 How early blogs were produced

 Early blogs were sometimes hand-coded HTML, but that got difficult to maintain very quickly.
-Most early bloggers used some kind of HTML editor.
+Most of the pioneers used some kind of HTML editor.
 Microsoft Frontpage was a common choice.
-Dan Bricklin, one of the very first bloggers, used his own product called Trellix.
+Some used Microsoft Word.
+Dan Bricklin used his own product called Trellix.
 I used a now-obscure product called Netobjects Fusion.